automenta/mb7/doc/README.vsn.md

 2. **Tags as Power Tools**
     - **Reason:** People think in goals—“share this,” “remind me”—not menus.
-Tags handed them direct control, making SemanticScribe a partner, not a puzzle.
+Tags handed them direct control, making Netention a partner, not a puzzle.
 The reactive spark kept them hooked.

 3. **Ontology’s Living Pulse**
     - **Reason:** A static system would’ve withered—users needed to name their world.
 The Ontology’s growth mirrored